QuantEcon/lecture-source-py/source/rst/mccall_model.rst

         return (1 - β) * h

-You can use this code to solve the exercise below
+You can use this code to solve the exercise below.